Shanghai Library joins global database

 Ohio-based OCLC, founded in 1967, is a nonprofit computer library service and research organization that libraries across the world use to manage, acquire and catalog their materials.
 OCLC and its member libraries produce and maintain WorldCat, which has been in existence since 1971.

-"We are pleased to add Shanghai Library's holdings to WorldCat, which is the global union catalog of library collections," said Shanghai Library's director Wu Jianzhong in a statement.
+"We are pleased to add Shanghai Library's holdings to WorldCat, which is the global union catalog of library collections," said Shanghai Library's director Wu Jianzhong.

 "Shanghai is a renowned global city, and the library should be as well," Wu said.
 "With WorldCat, we not only raise the visibility of our collection to a global level, but we also share our national heritage and identity with other libraries and their users through the OCLC WorldShare Interlibrary Loan service."